carlosschults/my-blog-source/_posts/2017-08-08-unit-testing-for-beginners-part2.md

 <script src="https://gist.github.com/carlosschults/02554ca9b8dd69f8c904dbbcc271c99e.js"></script>

 As you've seen, we've just removed the square brackets before and after "JobTitle".
-This way, the string interpolation won't work, hardcoding the string instead of replacing it by the value of the variable.
+This way, the string interpolation won't work, hard-coding the string instead of replacing it by the value of the variable.

 When we run the tests again, we got the following result: